 For GPS purposes only, the street address to Browning Hall is 315 Hannings Lane, Martin, TN 38238.
 Browning Hall’s front desk is 731-881-8940 (24 hours a day) if you need directions while on the road.

-Registration will be held from 10:00 a.m. – 1:00 p.m. at Browning Hall on Sunday, June 1, 2014.
+Registration will be held from 10:00 a.m. – 1:00 p.m. in the lobby of Browning Hall on Sunday, May 31, 2015.
 Your counselor will be waiting to greet you and assist with your room assignment and check-in.
-You need to allow plenty of time in order to be at the official opening ceremony at 2:00 p.m. in the Boling University Center Watkins Auditorium.
+Please allow plenty of time to be at the official opening ceremony at 2:00 p.m. in the Boling University Center Watkins Auditorium.
 The opening ceremony is a great time for you and your parents to meet the Governor’s School for the Humanities faculty and staff.
-Please note that early check-in on Saturday night, May 31, is not allowed.
+Please note that early check-in on Saturday night, May 30, is not allowed.
 No counselors will be in the dorm that night, and Scholars are not permitted to be in the dorm alone.

 You and your fellow Scholars will stay in Browning Hall, a large, air-conditioned dormitory south of the Boling University Center.
 The rooms are arranged as four-person suites, with each suite having two bedrooms and a connecting bathroom.
 A front desk that serves as a 24-hour information station and handles maintenance needs and emergency situations is located in the lobby and is reachable at (731) 881-8940.
 The basement provides laundry facilities, kitchen facilities, and a TV lounge.
 Men and women are housed on separate floors, and there are resident counselors on each floor.
 The layout for rooms in Browning Hall may be viewed at http://www.utm.edu/departments/housing/ellingtonbrowninghall.php.
-For your convenience, we have included a printout in your packet.
-A blanket, a pillow and bed linens (extra long twin, 36” x 79”) will be provided.
+A blanket, a pillow and bed linens (extra-long twin, 36” x 79”) will be provided.
 You need to bring towels and washcloths from home as well as extra hangers for your clothes; do not, however, bring a TV, VCR, microwave, or refrigerator.
 Your counselor will have access to a refrigerator, if needed.

 You may bring your personal computer at your own risk, but we do not require it.
 A few computers will be set up in Browning Hall especially for the Governor’s School Scholars.
 You will also have access to the general purpose computer labs on campus, as described hereinafter.
 In addition, the Paul Meek Library’s Media Services area has wireless laptop computers available for check-out for in-library use.